bitrise-io/devcenter/_articles/reviews/the-android-linux-docker-environment.md

 * ideal to be used for non-Android projects as a base image, if you want to use it locally too, as this is the smallest image
 * `Ruby`, `Go`, `Python`, `git` and the [bitrise command line tools](https://www.bitrise.io/cli) are all preinstalled and ready to use
 * OS: `Ubuntu 16.04`, 64 bit
-* check out the related `Dockerfile` [where](https://github.com/bitrise-docker/bitrise-base/blob/master/Dockerfile) you can see what's preinstalled in this image.
+* check out the related `Dockerfile` [where](https://github.com/bitrise-docker/bitrise-base/blob/master/Dockerfile) you can see what's preinstalled in this image

 ### Base Android image ([GitHub](https://github.com/bitrise-docker/android) / [Docker Hub](https://quay.io/repository/bitriseio/android))